Cyclenerd/benchmark/README.md

 Bash Script which runs several Linux benchmarks (Sysbench, UnixBench and Geekbench).
 I've tried to keep it simple.
 You can adjust it quickly.

-With my other scripts you can [automate the installation](https://github.com/Cyclenerd/postinstall) and upload the result to [Pastebin](https://github.com/Cyclenerd/pastebin-shell).
-You can easily automate the complete benchmark.

 ## Demo Output

 https://cyclenerd.github.io/benchmark_demo/